darthidi0t/f5-waap-training/lab1/voltConsole.rst

-Logging into VoltConsole
+Logging into Distributed Cloud Console
 ========================

-You should have received an email with an invitation to access VoltConsole.
+You should have received an email with an invitation to access Distributed Cloud Console.

 The name of the tenant that we will be using is ``f5-sales-public``

-Exercise #1: Login to VoltConsole
+Exercise #1: Login to Distributed Cloud Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You will need to create a password that will be associated with your email address.